-&lt;sup>151 Even North Carolina Attorney General Michael Easley has called upon his state's legislature to repeal a law that he says makes it virtually impossible for his state to sue the industry.
+&lt;sup>152 Even North Carolina Attorney General Michael Easley has called upon his state's legislature to repeal a law that he says makes it virtually impossible for his state to sue the industry.
 See "However unhappily, Easley does his duty", Wilmington, N.C.
 Sunday Star-News, July 26, 1998, p.
 6E.
 The dismissal of Indiana's suit in state court will increase the pressure.

-&lt;sup>152 Those states "also stripped the industry of its traditional defenses, such as that smoking carries well-known risks."
+&lt;sup>153 Those states "also stripped the industry of its traditional defenses, such as that smoking carries well-known risks."
 See Tobacco: Without Legislation, Prices Rises Could Ease" by Tara Parker-Pope and Mil Geyelin, The Wall Street Journal, June 19, 1998 p.
 B1.

-&lt;sup>153 For example, in Minnesota the companies were not allowed to argue that the state estimates of Medicaid costs were overstated because they did not allow for the premature deaths of smokers.
+&lt;sup>154 For example, in Minnesota the companies were not allowed to argue that the state estimates of Medicaid costs were overstated because they did not allow for the premature deaths of smokers.
 They were also not allowed to argue that the state should only be allowed to sue for its part of Medicaid expenses, rather than the Federal government's part as well.
 A reasonable case can be made (at least to an economist) that these rulings were flawed, particularly given that what was really being negotiated was a tax hike on smokers rather than liability payments by the companies.
 You might not want to reduce a company's liability based on the "savings" from smokers dying early, but it is quite another thing to tell smokers who are being asked to pay for the externalities they create that their shorter life expectancy should not be credited.
 The presiding judge was removed from the case shortly after the settlement was announced.
 See "Fitzpatrick Removed From Tobacco Case" by Molly Guthrie, St. Paul Pioneer Press, June 10, 1998.

-&lt;sup>154 In the United Kingdom, to which smuggling is relatively hard, tobacco smuggled from foreign countries accounts for about 20 percent of cigarette consumption and about two-thirds of hand-rolled tobacco consumption.
-See "Failing to Kick the Habit" by Richard Tomkins, Financial Times, June 26, 1998 p22 and "Customs to Clamp Down on Smuggling", by John Willman, Financial Times, July 29, 1998 p8.
-In the United States the classic example of interstate smuggling is between New Hampshire and Massachusetts.
-For example, in 1996 taxes per pack were 63 cents lower in New Hampshire (including sales taxes).
-Per capita sales were 74.6 packs in Massachusetts and 158.0 in New Hampshire.
+&lt;sup>155 In the United Kingdom, to which smuggling is relatively hard, tobacco smuggled from foreign countries accounts for about 20 percent of cigarette consumption and about two-thirds of hand-rolled tobacco consumption.
+See "Failing to Kick the Habit" by Richard Tomkins, Financial Times, June 26, 1998 p22 and

-they would create a large cost advantage for Liggett and the fringe firms relative to the major companies, and would enable aggressive entrants and Liggett to dominate the generic business and seriously damage the premium segment for the major companies.
+Third, a crucial difference between the state settlements and the Resolution is that the state deals only apply to the four large firms, and not to Liggett (because of its prior settlement) or to any new entrant.
+If the state deals were financed exclusively by in-state damage payments they would create a large cost advantage for Liggett and the fringe firms relative to the major companies, and would enable aggressive entrants and Liggett to dominate the generic business and seriously damage the premium segment for the major companies.
 By basing damages on national sales, the deals have given Liggett and the fringe a small, non-disruptive, national advantage of a few cents a pack.